Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 A frequently cited rule of thumb is to take at least 1 billion colony-forming units (CFUs) daily.

-These are live microorganisms that won’t deliver the promised benefits if they don’t stay alive.
+These live microorganisms won’t deliver the promised benefits if they don’t stay alive.

 The manufacturer and the consumer should pay close attention to the storage conditions under which the particular microorganism will survive and at the end of its shelf life.